Lotfullah21/HTML-CSS/CSS/14-grid/11-align-content/README.md

 <figure>
 <img src="../assets/align-content/stretch.png" height="390" width="400" alt="stretch property">
-<figcaption><p align="center">align content property with default value</p><figcaption>
+<figcaption><p align="center">align-content property with default value</p><figcaption>
 </figure>

 ### 2. start:

-All items are placed at the start edge of the container from the top.
+All items are placed at the starting edge of the container from the top.

 ```css
 .container {